Our current team

 Dr. Chris Newman and Dr. Christina Buesching run the Badger Project on behalf of Prof. David Macdonald, having joined the project as grad students themselves back in 1991 and 1996, respectively.
 Chris specialises in population ecology and climate change, Christina in animal behaviour and olfactory communication.

 Nadine Sugianto is advancing with her DPhil thesis looking at badger mating strategies and endocrinology.

 Tanesha Allen started her DPhil last year evaluating the suitability of olfactory advertisement as a means of honest fitness advertisement signalling.

-Julius Bright-Ross will join us from October 2017 to study for a DPhil.
+Julius Bright-Ross joined us in October 2017 to study for a DPhil.
 He will build on work looking at badger activity and energy expenditure regimes in relation to weather and food supply, as a model for broad mammalian climate change responses.